-- The first day a WIOA staff collects applicants' eligibility information is the application date. - The enrollment date is when the individual begins receiving their first service following the application's completion.WIOA staff - Based on the guidelines, the eligibility/application documentation for WIOA must not be older than 45 days at the time of enrollment.
+- The first day a WIOA staff collects applicants' eligibility information is the application date. - The enrollment date is when the individual begins receiving their first service following the application's completion.WIOA staff - Based on the guidelines, the eligibility/application documentation for WIOA must not exceed 45 days at enrollment.
 Additionally, the WIOA enrollments should not be delayed due to pending supporting documentation.
-For further details, please refer to TEGL 10-23
+For further details, please refer to TEGL 10-23.